 Delays and cancellations are always stressful for flyers and customer service agents.
 How do we help make rebookings as simple as possible?

 Problem: Flight delays and cancellations are often a source of chaos for airports, airlines, and customers.
-When customers' plans are disrupted, the rush to have flights rebooked is often disorganized and filled with emotions.
+When customers' plans are disrupted, the rush to have flights rebooked is disorganized and filled with emotions.
 Customer service agents are often overwhelmed.
 Our client plans to cut down on customer service agents at gates, making prompt self-service through the Snowflake app essential.

 Initial UX Research